laic/uoe_speech_processing_course/phon/phon_lab_1/answers/phon-1-articulation-answers.md

 <span style="color:red">

-Some more practice with Praat.
+Comment: Some more practice with Praat.
 This time adding TextGrids for annotations.

 </span>